Seneca-BSA/bsa/docs/sep600/lab7.md

 1. You should see a triangular wave (simulating noisy data) on your Python oscilloscope.
 Your task is to add the simple IIR filter discussed in class to smooth out the data on the controller.
 This means adding a new variable called `alpha` and `old_reading` to save the reading for the next iteration.

         filtered_reading = old_reading + alpha * (adc_reading – old_reading);

+    Plot both the unfiltered and filtered signal on the same plot.

 Once you've completed all the steps above (and ONLY when you are ready, as you'll only have one opportunity to demo), ask the lab professor or instructor to come over and demonstrate that you've completed the lab.
 You may be asked to explain some of the concepts you've learned in this lab.